Goorakh/RiskOfChaos/README.md

 * Laggy Physics: Randomly pauses physics calculations
 * Gupscare: Spawns a Gup above every player
 * Roll Credits: Starts the game credits
+* Aspect Roulette: Randomly switches the elite aspect of all characters (only affects players if they already have an aspect equipment)
 </details>

 FAQ: